SebastianThomas1/king_county/README.md

 A project on exploratory data analysis.

+Sebastian Thomas @ neue fische Bootcamp Data Science<br />
+(datascience at sebastianthomas dot de)

 This was my first project at the neue fische Bootcamp Data Science.
 It was centered around exploratory data analysis techniques and simple predictive analysis using ordinary linear regression.
 After the bootcamp, the analysis was extended.

+The instances in the data set represent house sales.
+The task is to describe the impact of the given features on the house sales prices resp. to predict the latter with machine learning methods.

 ## Results